peterpot/openath.github.io/standards.md

 The <a href="http://www.iaaf.org/records/toplists/">IAAF web site</a> uses 'slugs' - URL components - such as 'one-mile' and 'high-jump'.
 These are certainly useful.

+There is an issue with using "Discipline" for these events, since UKA/IAAF has already defined the above as "Events".
+The athletics disciplines are Track (includes track and field events), Road, Race Walking and a group of disciplies covering Cross-Country, Trail, Fell/Hill and Mountain (not the same level of standardisation here).

 ### Unusual distances